Paul Butterfield: Paul Butterfield Blues Band

 The Butterfield Blues Band was invited to perform at the Woodstock Festival on August 18, 1969.
 The band performed seven songs, and although its performance did not appear in the film Woodstock, one song, "Love March", was included on the album Woodstock: Music from the Original Soundtrack and More, released in 1970.
 In 2009, Butterfield was included in the expanded 40th Anniversary Edition Woodstock video, and an additional two songs appeared on the box set Woodstock: 40 Years On: Back to Yasgur's Farm.

 The album Keep On Moving, with only Butterfield remaining from the original lineup, was released in 1969.
 It was produced by veteran R&B producer and songwriter Jerry Ragovoy, reportedly brought in by Elektra to turn out a "breakout commercial hit".
-The album was not embraced by critics or long-time fans; however, it reached number 102 in the Billboard album chart.
+The album was not embraced by critics or long-time fans.
+It reached number 102 in the Billboard album chart.

 A live double album by the Butterfield Blues Band, Live, was recorded March 21–22, 1970, at The Troubadour, in West Hollywood, California.
 By this time, the band included a four-piece horn section in what has been described as a "big-band Chicago blues with a jazz base".
-Live provides perhaps the best showcase for this unique "blues-jazz-rock-R&B hybrid sound".

 After the release of another soul-influenced album, Sometimes I Just Feel Like Smilin in 1971, the Paul Butterfield Blues Band disbanded.
 In 1972, a retrospective of their career, Golden Butter: The Best of the Paul Butterfield Blues Band, was released by Elektra.